managedcoder/BotFrameworkAccelerators/Workshop/README.md

 to build your bot and complete this workshop and then you'll use the other links in the master plan as you continue to extend and refine your bot all the way through to production deployment.

-There is a screen recording of an entire example workshop [here](http://tobecreatelater.com) which might find helpful in the following scenarios :
+There is a screen recording of an entire example workshop [here](http://tobecreatelater.com) which might be helpful in the following scenarios :
 * Instructors preparing to lead a workshop
 * Brave self-learns who want to see if they can get from A to Z on their own